EOR vs PEO

 EOR vs. PEO at a glance

-Selecting between an Employer of Record (EOR) and a Professional Employer Organization (PEO) is key to optimizing your workforce management and ensuring compliance.
-This comparison chart highlights the core differences to help you choose the best fit:
+Choosing between an Employer of Record (EOR) and a Professional Employer Organization (PEO) determines your legal structure, cost model, and geographic reach.
+This comparison highlights specific operational and implementation differences to guide your decision:

 Feature Employer of Record (EOR) Professional Employer Organization (PEO)